Collatz Conjecture

 What concepts and content should students learn from this activity?

-- Understand and experience mathematical pattern by the computer experiment.
+- Understand and experience mathematical patterns through computer experiments.

-- MATLAB is used for computer experiments for large number of cases of a conjecture.
+- MATLAB is used for computer experiments (performing tests for a large number of cases) to test a conjecture.

-- Finding patterns, conjecture certain rules, and verify them are typical activities in mathematics.
-This lab is intended more experimental level (analytic level needs more background and skills) of those activities so that any grade level can start with.
+- Finding patterns, conjecturing certain rules, and verifying them are typical activities in mathematics.
+This lab is intended for a more experimental level (analytic level requires more background and skills) of those activities, so that any grade level can start with.

 Are there other skills (writing, oral presentation, field techniques, equipment operation, etc.) that are developed by the activity?

 - We used this project as a group project.
-As a result, students had an opportunity to compare the result and discuss about their finding, and cross check each other.
-Naturally, they developed how to reject a certain wild guess (a wrong conjecture) - by finding a counterexample!
+As a result, students had the opportunity to compare their results, discuss their findings, and cross-check each other.
+Naturally, they developed how to reject a certain wild guess (a wrong conjecture) — by finding a counterexample!

 Context for Use